 But his Arkansas victory is not even the most surprising thing about Hedges, I realized talking to him on the phone.
 Not only was Hedges open to speaking with an alcohol publication; his ideas were astoundingly progressive.
 He’s against building the Dakota Access Pipeline and supports free college.
 He wants to find a way to bring Muslims into the party and sees potential allies in people involved in progressive movements.

 The party has a diverse set of ideas, though.
-I also spoke with Phil Collins, the leader of the party in Indiana, and Jon Make, a younger member, to get a broader perspective.
+I also spoke with Phil Collins, the leader of the party in Illinois, and Jon Make, a younger member, to get a broader perspective.
 Below, very lightly edited for clarity, is the story of the modern Prohibition Party as told by its own members.

 How And Why Did You Get Involved in the Party?